WANdisco/wandisco-documentation/docs/quickstarts/preparation/dockerized-fusion-requirements.md

 Choose one of the [installation guides](../installation/installation-quickstarts.md) before running through these instructions.

-All Dockerized Fusion environments require a host machine that meet minimum specification, and each guide may vary in the minimum specification needed.
+All Dockerized Fusion environments require a host machine that meet minimum specifications, and each guide may vary in the minimum specification needed.

 ## Create a host machine